dekumylove/PFCA/README.md

 The running scripts are available in "Section 1: Best AUC and F1 for PFCA" of run.sh.
 Be reminded to save the checkpoints in the format of ".ckpt" after the model is trained.

+##### Hyperparameter Study for PFCA

+The running scripts are available in "Section 2: Hyperparameter Study for PFCA" of run.sh.

+##### Ablation Study for PFCA

+The running scripts are available in "Section 3: Ablation Study for PFCA" of run.sh.

 #####  Best AUC and F1 for Baseline Methods

 The running scripts are available in "Section 4: Best AUC and F1 for Baseline Methods" of run.sh.